Editor's Note: The Cardinal at Work Insider received the following comment in response to this article published on July 3, 2017.

 Are you guilty of working through your lunch or skipping your breaks?
 Rest is a key component to increasing your personal energy and productivity.
 Here are some tips:

-For more tips and techniques to improve your multitasking skills and increase your productivity, visit Lynda.com on the Cardinal at Work website.
+For more tips and techniques to improve your multitasking skills and increase your productivity, visit the LinkedIn Learning site to watch videos and other resources.